USERRA: New York

-- A New York employer cannot terminate an employee reinstated following a military leave without cause for one year following reinstatement (regardless of length of service).
+- A New York employer may not terminate an employee without cause for one year following reinstatement (regardless of the length of military service).
 See Termination Following Return to Employment.

-- In New York, private and public employers are required to provide up to 10 days of unpaid leave to employees whose spouses are on leave from the US Armed Forces, National Guard, or Reserves, while deployed during a period of war.
+- In New York, employers are required to provide up to 10 days of unpaid leave to employees whose spouses are on leave from the US Armed Forces, National Guard or Reserves while deployed during a period of war.
 See Military Spouse Leave.

 - Under the New York State Human Rights Law (NYSHRL), employers with four or more employees, as well as employment agencies, are prohibited from discriminating against individuals on the basis of their military status.
 See Discrimination.